Esri/military-tools-geoprocessing-toolbox/utils/test/Readme.md

 * is the expected number of output features produced? (there might be more than one point with the same highest elevation)
 * Is the elevation field (name?) added to the output?

+**Lowest Points**
+* Is the correct number of points produced?
+* Is the 'elevation' value in the correct field?
+* Is the 'elevation' value correct?

+## Visibility
+**Add Observer Fields**
+* Are the correct fields added?
+* Are the correct default field values added to the fields for each row?

 **Linear Line of Sight**
 * Is the correct number of visible line features produced?
 * Is the correct number of invisible line features produced?
 * Are the correct fields added to the output features?

-**Lowest Points**
-* Is the correct number of points produced?
-* Is the 'elevation' value in the correct field and the value correct?

 **Radial Line of Sight**
 * Does the result include the correct number of output area types (visible/not-visible)?
+* Do the result include the correct number of features (this is based on the result that exist in the results.gdb in test data)?